-- a.
-Select the location for the .csv file to be saved. - Select an existing location or create a new one to save your Data Log downloads.
-Choose a location that you can easily remember and find.
-You might want to record the selected location in a place other than the computer. - b.
-Enter the name of the .csv file in the File name field.
-The default file name is DataLogTest.csv. - c.
-Click Save. - 3.
-After the backup log has downloaded, the Logging screen displays.
+Figure 63: Specify the location and name of the .csv file

+- c.
+Click Save. - After the backup log has downloaded, the Logging screen displays.
 Notice that there is now a message highlighted in green. - Take the actions specified in this message to reactivate the Download Data Log and Backup and Restart Logging options.